flows-network/github-pr-summary/README.md

 After that, click on the "Check" button to go to the flow details page.
 As soon as the flow's status became `running`, the PR summary GitHub bot is ready to give code reviews!
 The bot is summoned by every new PR, every new commit, as well as magic words (i.e., `trigger_phrase`) in PR comments.

 <img width="1148" alt="image" src="https://user-images.githubusercontent.com/45785633/229329247-16273aec-f89b-4375-bf2b-4ffce5e35a33.png">

+## What's next?

+### Change the magic phrase

+Go to the "Settings" tab of the running flow function for the bot, you can add an optional `trigger_phrase` config.
+The value of this config is the magic phrase the user will say to trigger a review from a PR comment.

+### Use the bot on multiple repos

+You can create a new flow and import the source code repo for the bot (i.e., the repo you cloned from the template).
+Then, you can use the flow config to specify the `github_owner` and `github_repo` to point to the target repo you need to deploy the bot on.
+Deploy and authorize access to that target repo.

+You can repeat this for all target repos you would like to deploy this bot on.

+### Customize the bot

+The bot's source code is available in the GitHub repo you cloned from the template.
+Feel free to make changes to the source code (e.g., model, context length, API key and prompts) to fit your own needs.
+If you need help, [ask in Discord](https://discord.gg/ccZn9ZMfFf)!

 ## Credits